What is a Dental Implant?

 The Different Types of Dental Implants

-Most tooth implants are make from titanium, which is commonly used in many surgical applications due to its ability to avoid corrosion and because it’s lightweight and non-magnetic and will not be rejected by the body as a foreign object.
+Most tooth implants are made from titanium, which is commonly used in many surgical applications due to its ability to avoid corrosion.
+The lightweight, non-magnetic material will not be rejected by the body as a foreign object.

 Unlike other ‘foreign objects’, the bone will grow around the implant in a process called osseointegration